The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Application to isotopy classification of smooth structures

-\begin{proof}[Proof of \Cref{thm:_unstable_non_stably_pseudo_iso}] Again we recap the hypothesis of the theorem.
-Let $X$ be a closed, connected, smooth, orientable $4$-manifold with $\pi_1(X)\cong\pi$ where $\pi$ which satisfies the Casson-Sullivan realisation condition (see \Cref{def:cs_realisation_condition}).
+\begin{proof}[Proof of \zcref{thm:_unstable_non_stably_pseudo_iso}] Again we recap the hypothesis of the theorem.
+Let $X$ be a closed, connected, smooth, orientable $4$-manifold with $\pi_1(X)\cong\pi$ where $\pi$ which satisfies the Casson-Sullivan realisation condition (see \zcref{dfn:cs_realisation_condition}).
 Let $X=X_{\mathscr{S}}$ for some smooth structure $\mathscr{S}$.